-And yeah, we are crazy about moving people from their dental insurance to a membership plan because we KNOW its better for them in the long run and patients are starting to see the light…
+And yeah, we are crazy about moving people from their dental insurance to a membership plan.
+Simply because we KNOW its better for them in the long run.

 Dr. Jason Flannagan DDS told us about recent experiences in his practice with insured patients.
 “During the re-enrollment period, I’ve had two families ask me if they should drop their traditional insurance coverage and join my in-office membership plan.
 They’ve been paying these premiums that are pretty high and not feeling like they are getting the benefit of what they are paying for.
 In a membership program the fees are obvious and transparent.
 So they are able to use their membership plans to their family’s best ability.”

 But is this forward thinking a trend across the United States or a one off for this doctor?
 The American Dental Association and several dental publications say that membership plans are the future.

 “As hygienists, we are prevention oriented and often are not involved in the financial discussions with the patient.
 Our patients look to us to determine the best care but often decline treatment because ‘my insurance doesn’t cover it.’
 When a practice offers an in-house membership program, the stigma of insurance not covering is reduced.
 The patient can afford the care they need.
 In this way, the patient and the practice can benefit.”
 RDHmag.com